rsksmart/RSKIPs/IPs/RSKIP690.md

 ---
 rskip: 690
-title: Pegouts to multiple bitcoin address types
+title: Pegouts to different bitcoin address types
 description: Let a pegout requester choose the type of the bitcoin address the funds are sent to
 status: Draft
 purpose: Usa